 Next, stop by Crafty Burg’r in Cornelius to dine in or to pick up the burger of your dreams with mac n’ cheese, egg, double spicy or all of the above, perfect for a waterfront lunch at Blythe Landing or Jetton Park.
 With playgrounds, sand volleyball courts, tennis courts, floating piers and beautiful views, both are great places to stop and enjoy a pleasant picnic by the water.

 You can’t leave Lake Norman without checking out My Aloha Paddle and Surf, one of Lake Norman’s most-loved paddleboard companies.
 Book an introductory stand-up paddleboard lesson with an experienced staff member, or rent a kayak and admire plant and animal life as you paddle around the water’s edge.

-Finally, have a special treat at Fork or Kindred Restaurant.
-Both are farm-to-table restaurants specializing in cuisine featuring fresh, local ingredients.
-Their menus change with the seasons and their year-round favorites won’t disappoint.
-At Kindred, order plates to share and try a bit of everything.
+Finally, have a special treat at Kindred Restaurant, a farm-to-table restaurant specializing in cuisine featuring fresh, local ingredients.
+Its menu change with the seasons, and the year-round favorites won’t disappoint.
+Order plates to share and try a bit of everything.
 Include staples starting with milk bread and the squid ink conchiglie plate.
 It’s favored by Bon Appétit and chef Joe Kindred, a James Beard award nominee.
 Finish your meal with a piece of the chocolate birthday cake with sweet cream ice cream and sprinkles.

 This trip idea courtesy of Visit Lake Norman.